 Key Points:

-- Accommodation: Options range from budget-friendly guesthouses to luxury resorts.
-Prices can vary widely based on location, season, and amenities.
+- Accommodation: A wide range from guesthouses (€30–40/night) to luxury sea-view resorts (€200+/night).
+Prices vary widely based on location, season, and amenities.

 - Food and Drink: While Cyprus boasts a delectable culinary scene, costs can differ dramatically between eating at local tavernas versus dining in upscale restaurants.